bebatut-slides/2020/14_07_ismb/slides.md

 - No need to learn about command lin

 Note:
+- Sam
 - Heard about Galaxy from one of their colleague
-    - Remove a 1st barrier: Found a comprehensive website with information.
-Found out that they can attend a workshop and learn from experts.
-    - Remove 2nd barriere: no need to learn about command line
+- Think it could remove a 1st barrier
+    - Web interface for numerous bioinformatics
+    - Could use bioinformatics tools normally only accessible via command line without learning about command line
-- Need to learn how to analyze RNA-seq now using Galaxy
+- Remaing barier: Need to learn how to analyze RNA-seq now using Galaxy
-- (before COVID) Found a training event teaching how
-    - to use Galaxy
-    - to analyze RNA-seq data

 ----
 ### Learning basics about Galaxy and RNA-Seq data